dentemple/VBA-Class-For-AS400-Automation-Objects/README.md

 Use of the HACL itself should be deferred to IBM's and Microsoft's usage guidelines.

-Any transformative code that does not necessarily need to fall under these aforementioned guidelines is licensed under the [License].
+Any transformative code that does not necessarily need to fall under these aforementioned guidelines is licensed and freely available under the [License].